jeffreysbrother/generator-tcg/README.md

 * Developer initials are retrieved from `funnel/config.json`.
 This is used to rename the duplicated files and folders.
 * Hidden files are prevented from being copied and renamed (.DS_Store, for example).
 * User input validation.
+* Maximum number of variations is set to 10 (in order to prevent a huge number of files being created inadvertently).

 ## Future Features: